cmmurin/North-Carolina-County-Premature-Deaths/README.md

 ## Need Help?
 ---
-This repository was created by Charlotte Murin (cmmurin) for an English class.
+This repository was created by Charlotte Murin (cmmurin) for Professor Gotzler's English 105 class at UNC Chapel Hill.